psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: Related URL purge now covers the blog index and custom post type archives.
 On sites using a static front page with a separate Posts page, updating a post now also purges (and preloads, when enabled) the Posts page under "Always Purge the Homepage".
 Custom post types with a public archive now have that archive purged under "Always Purge Archives & Related URLs".
 WooCommerce products continue to use the Shop setting.
 * Security: "Purge All" and the preload temp-directory cleanup no longer follow symbolic links inside the Nginx cache tree.
 Previously, a symlink planted in the cache directory could make a purge delete the contents of the link's target outside the cache.
 Links are now removed themselves and never traversed.
 (Credit: @claude sonnet)
 * Security: Removed the option to atomic write directly to wp-config.php from the Setup page to enable "Assume Nginx Mode".
+* Security: Runtime directory in uploads is now protected from direct web access (index.php + Apache .htaccess, applied automatically).
+Nginx ignores .htaccess, so users must add a location rule; see the new Help entry.
 * Performance: Merged redirect‑ and KEY‑line cache scans into a single ripgrep pass using -m 2 dual‑pattern matching, cutting directory‑walk cost in half on large caches.
 (Credit: @apoorva-01)
 * Improved: HTTP Purge timeouts no longer falsely arm the lockout, and the timeout is now configurable via the `nppp_http_purge_timeout` filter.
 * Improved: Reduced open_basedir requirements – the plugin now needs fewer paths in the whitelist, eliminating unnecessary warnings on strict PHP configurations.